 The nonstress test (NST) is a measurement of the heart rate of the fetus.
 It is a quick check to make sure the baby is in good health.
-During the NST, two elastic belts will be placed around the mother's stomach.
-Each belt will hold a special sensor.
-One sensor measure the fetus's heart rate.
-The second sensor will measure contractions in the uterus.
-The test generally last for 20-30 minutes.
+During the NST, an elastic belt will be placed around the mother's stomach.
+It will hold a special sensor that will measure the fetus's heart rate.
+The test generally lasts for 20-30 minutes.

 The doctor will want to get a heart measurement while your fetus is moving.
 When the fetus is moving around, the heart typically

 beats faster.
 If the fetus is asleep or resting, there may not be any movement for a short

 period of time.
 In this case, the doctor may try to wake the fetus by having you eat or drink

 something, or by using sound against the belly.

 Your doctor may recommend this test during the third trimester, if you have a medical condition that could put you at

 risk for having problems with your pregnancy.
 Examples of

 conditions that could put you or the baby at risk include: High blood pressureDiabetesToo much or too little amniotic fluidKidney diseaseHeart diseaseMultiple pregnancy (2 or more fetuses)